-To a certain extent, all this advance was possible by separating natural science from philosophical preconceptions and prejudices, and so to say, allowing the phenomena to speak for themselves listening carefully and imaginatively.
-In the words of and Max Born, speaking of Galileo and Newton, 'The distinctive quality of these great thinkers was their ability to free themselves from the metaphysical traditions of their time and to express the results of observations and experiments in a new mathematical language regardless of any philosophical preconceptions.'
-But one cannot deny the fact that, nevertheless, these developments became possible thanks to a liberating philosophical atmosphere in the background, to which Bacon, Leibnitz, Descartes, Spinoza and others all contributed in one way or another.
+To a certain extent, all these advances were made possible by separating natural science from philosophical preconceptions and allowing the phenomena to speak for themselves.
+In the words of Max Born, speaking of Galileo and Newton,

+The distinctive quality of these great thinkers was their ability to free themselves from the metaphysical traditions of their time and to express the results of observations and experiments in a new mathematical language regardless of any philosophical preconceptions.

+But one cannot deny the fact that, nevertheless, these developments became possible thanks to a liberating philosophical atmosphere of the times, to which Bacon, Leibnitz, Descartes, Spinoza and others all contributed in one way or another.
 There were in fact two main schools of thought, the continental rationalist school (to which Descartes, Leibnitz and Spinoza belonged, notwithstanding differences in their views) and the English empiricist school of Locke, Berkeley and Hume.
-Stated simply and in a single sentence, the rationalist philosophers clung to the idea, going back to Plato, that reason was superior to and controlled experience, while the empiricists believed, as a kind of reaction, that everything had to be learned from experience alone.
-A kind of compromise or reconciliation of the two, and at the same time an explanation of the tremendous successes of Galilean-Newtonian physics, was
+Stated simply and in a single sentence. the rationalist philosophers clung to the idea, going back to Plato, that reason was superior to and controlled experience, while the empiricists believed, as a kind of reaction, that everything had to be learned from experience alone.
+A kind of compromise or reconciliation of the two, and at the same time an explanation of the tremendous successes of Galilean-Newtonian physics, was attempted by Immanuel Kant towards the end of the eighteenth century.
+He distinguished between analytic and synthetic statements on the one hand, and between a priori and a posteriori truths on the other.
+An analytic statement is a statement based on pure logic alone, the contrary to which cannot even be imagined, and in that sense it is empty as it cannot but be true.
+For example, definitions are analytic statements.
+A synthetic statement is one that has nontrivial content, a positive assertion, the opposite of which can in principle be at least imagined.
+Thus, a synthetic statement is not a purely logical statement.
+Knowledge drawn from experience is of the synthetic kind but in principle there could be other sources of synthetic knowledge.
+A priori truths are truths not based on experience, truths possibly logically derived from some basic starting points, which in their turn are not based on experience.
+Non-a priori truths, then, are truths derived from experience.